 The victim told investigators he made several calls to Downing and heard a number of excuses as to why the work had not started.
 Downing told the victim at various times work on his house would start the next day, or the victim’s house was the next one in line to be done.

-After several calls, Downing stopped returning the victim’s calls.
-The victim told investigators no materials had been delivered and no work done.
+After several contacts, Downing stopped returning the victim’s calls.
+The victim told investigators no materials had been delivered, and no work done.

 In early August 2018, occupants of a residence in Mountain Home told authorities they had contracted with Downing and his company, Highbridge Roofing and Construction, to do repairs on their roof for $1,700.

 The victims told investigators they went to their bank, obtained a cashier’s check for $1,700 and gave it to Downing, who was alleged to have cashed it the same day.

 Again, the victims were told a number of stories as to why the work had not started.
 Downing said rainy weather had put him behind.
 On another date, he said the work would be completed in two weeks.